BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/cp-trouble-shooting.md

 Most likely user needs to be added as a “user” Product Profile “Campaign-xxx-Administrators/Admin” for the instance that is missing

 **What to do:**
-The Admininistrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
+The Administrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
 If the user is an admin of all instances they still might need to add themselves as “users”.

-### Helpful videos:
+### Helpful videos

 >[!VIDEO](https://video.tv.adobe.com/v/27183?quality=12)

 *Check IMS Org ID (00:26 min)*

 >[!VIDEO](https://video.tv.adobe.com/v/27147?quality=12)
 *How to add an administrator to the product profile "administrators" to be able to use Control panel (01:03 min)*

-### Helpful Documentation:
+### Helpful Documentation

 * [Discover the Control Panel](https://helpx.adobe.com/campaign/kb/control-panel-overview.html)
 * [Managing permissions to the Control Panel](https://helpx.adobe.com/campaign/kb/control-panel-access.html)